 From 1990 to 2009 the incidence of type 2 diabetes in American Indian/Alaska Native youth increased by 110%, according to the Indian Health Service (IHS).
 Type 2 diabetes has been reported in American Indian youth as young as 4 years of age, and IHS also reports that mortality rates for diabetes are 1.6 times higher for American Indians compared to the U.S. general population.

-In 2003, the National Congress of American Indians (NCAI), IHS, Boys & Girls Clubs of America (BGCA), and Nike, Inc., initiated a prevention program aimed at reducing the onset of type 2 diabetes among Native youth.
+In 2003, the National Congress of American Indians (NCAI), Indian Health Services (HIS), and Boys & Girls Clubs of America (BGCA), initiated a prevention program aimed at reducing the onset of type 2 diabetes among Native youth.
 The program – On the T.R.A.I.L.
 (Together Raising Awareness for Indian Life) to Diabetes Prevention – is an innovative combination of physical, educational, and nutritional activities.

 The program also emphasizes the importance of teamwork and community service.
-Members apply decision-making and goalsetting skills when completing physical activities and engage in education projects to improve healthy lifestyles in their communities.
-Club sites implement the SPARK Physical Education and Nike Let Me Play programs to foster Club-wide participation in fun physical activities and games for 60 minutes every day.
+Members apply decision-making and goal-setting skills when completing physical activities and engage in community education projects to improve healthy lifestyles in their communities.
+Club sites implement Club-wide participation in fun physical activities and games for 60 minutes every day.